armandfardeau/rails-example-todolist/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+This application is used to teach the introductory course on MVC architecture.

+Want to test?
+Sure!

+# Install

-* System dependencies
+* Install dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+`bundle install`

-* Deployment instructions
+* Execute migrations
+`rails db:migrate`

-* ...
+* Start local server
+`rails server`